 The subprojects will not be making use of any natural resources occurring in the area during construction as well as maintenance phases.
-The construction material such as tower members, cement etc shall come from factories while the excavated soil shall be used for backfilling to restore the surface.
-During construction of transmission line very small quantity of water is required which is met from nearby existing source or through tanker.
-However, for substation mostly ground water is used by installing a bore well during construction as well as for Operational stage.
-Moreover, provision of rain water harvesting in all proposed substations under the present scheme has been made to conserve precious water resource and enhance the ground water level.
+The construction material such as pole members, cement etc. shall come from factories while the excavated soil shall be used for backfilling to restore the surface.
+During construction of line very small quantity of water is required which is met from nearby existing source or through tanker.
 Hence it may be seen that the activities associated with implementation of subject project shall not cause any accelerated use of resources for short term gains.